Introduction to Views in Apache Hive

 3. Deleting a View

-In order to delete a view created by you, use the below command.
+To delete a view created by you, use the below command.

 DROP VIEW IF EXISTS English_class;